bonitasoft/bonita-doc/md/processes.md

 The case is started as though the specified user had started it.
 For example, if a you start a case for user A and a subsequent task is to be done by the manager of the user, it is assigned to user A's manager, not to your manager.

+All of what follows belong to the [Live update feature](live-update.md) and are only available in for the Enterprise, Performance, and Efficiency editions.

 ## Edit the actor mapping
 You need to map more or less organization entities to an actor.
 To do so: